 We found that successful teams articulated a vision of how they wanted to transform teaching and learning and then chose a curriculum to support and advance that vision.
 In other words, they saw high-quality curriculum as a tool to improve teaching and enhance student learning rather than as the end goal in and of itself.
 Though that may seem like a minor distinction, it can fundamentally change the way schools approach implementation.

-Without a clear vision of instruction, new materials lead to challenges.
+Without a clear instructional vision, new materials lead to challenges.

 Many of the challenges that we’ve seen educators encounter when selecting and launching a new curriculum can be traced back to an unclear vision and understanding of how the materials will help accomplish it.
 Examples of vision-related challenges include: